Intercompany

 Learn about the basic set up that needs to be done before you start setting up parties, topics and subscriptions in Pryme Intercompany

-Each company needs a unique Party code for identification purposes.
-Agree on a naming strategy with all companies in the group and ensure consistency in Party code naming.
+Each company must have a unique Party Code for identification.
+A naming strategy should be agreed upon with all companies within the group to ensure consistency in Party code naming.
 Follow these steps to set it up:

-1. Choose the πŸ”Ž icon, enter Pryme Intercompany setup, and select the related link.
+- Select the π icon, enter Pryme Intercompany Setup, and choose the related link.

-2. Enter a Party code in My party code.
+- Enter a Party Code in the My Party Code field.

-If your company uses local dimensions (i.e., only relevant for a specific company) and shouldn’t be shared with other companies, you can exclude the dimensions from the Topic message.
+If local dimensions are used by your company (i.e., dimensions relevant only for a specific company) and should not be shared with other companies, they can be excluded from the Topic Message.
+Follow these steps:

-1. Choose the πŸ”Ž icon, enter Dimensions, and select the related link.
+- Select the π icon, enter Dimensions, and choose the related link.

-2. Change Skip for Intercompany (IDM) to On/Selected for any dimension you want to exclude.
+- Set Skip for Intercompany (IDM) to On/Selected for any dimension to exclude.

-If you are using the Project ledger entries functionality to transfer expenses between companies, you must add an Expense payment type to prevent expenses from posting to the general ledger.
-The general ledger will be updated when you post the Purchase invoice.
-This Expense payment type is only for intercompany transactions.
+When using the Project Ledger Entries functionality to transfer expenses between companies, add an Expense Payment type to prevent expenses from posting to the general ledger.
+The general ledger will be updated when the Purchase Invoice is posted.
+This Expense Payment Type is specifically for intercompany transactions.

-1. Choose the πŸ”Ž icon, enter Expense payment type, and select the related link.
+- Select the π icon, enter Expense Payment Type, and choose the related link.

-2. Create a new expense payment type and set the Expense payment function to Company paid and the Expense posting to NONE.
+- Create a new expense payment type, setting the Expense Payment Function to Company Paid and the Expense Posting to NONE.

-3. Choose the πŸ”Ž icon, enter Project expense posting setup, and select the related link.
+- Select the π icon, enter Project Expense Posting Setup, and choose the related link.

-4. Create an Expense code for each code you have, and add the newly created Expense payment type.
+- Create an Expense Code for each code and assign the newly created Expense Payment Type.

-5. Fill in the necessary fields.
-Hover over a field for a short description.
+- Complete the necessary fields.
+Hover over each field for a short description.

 Permissions

-Users who are going to send projects to other companies must have the permission USER IDMYME.
+Users who need to send projects to other companies must have the USER IDMYME permission.

 1.3 - Step by step Project, Time, Expense, Item